Anti-social behaviour (ASB)

 Anti-social behaviour can be dealt with by different organisations depending on the nature of your report.

-Please refer to the Who to contact for help page for more information.
+Please refer to the Community Safety - Who to contact for help page for more information.

 Reporting Anti social behaviour (ASB)

-This form has been designed to help reporting of anti-social behaviour problems that you are experiencing or have witnessed and it would be helpful if you could provide as much information as possible.
+The ASB log sheet has been designed to report anti-social behaviour.
+It would be helpful if you could provide as much information as possible.

 The information you provide may be shared within the Council and with our partners (under section 115 of the Crime and Disorder Act) but will be kept confidential at all times according to the Data Protection Act.